freeflowuniverse/crystallib/manual/3script/3script.md

 > see [dsl](dsl.md) to understand which DSL's we have.

-when executing 3script the following order will always be maintained
+when executing heroscript the following order will always be maintained

 -  DAL
 -  WAL